- Who is eligible for employment?

 Breaks during which students may work an extended schedule of 35 hours are defined as:

-- The first Sunday following the last day of the fall exam period to the Saturday prior to the first day of spring classes;
+- Winter Intersession: The first Monday following the last day of the fall exam period to the Sunday prior to the first day of spring classes;

-- The first Sunday following the last day of the spring exam period to the Saturday prior to first day of fall classes;
+- Summer break: The first Monday following the last day of the spring exam period to the Sunday prior to first day of fall classes;

 - Since the exact dates of the start and end of each semester and break vary by academic program, please refer to the academic calendar to determine when your student employee may work extended hours.

 - Is student employment limited to the academic year?

 Students with a need-based work award (a FWS or CJOB award) may only earn funds under the need-based program during the academic year (fall through spring).
 However, the hiring department may choose to allow the student to continue working through the summer break under a non-need-based work classification.
 Likewise, if the student earns the total amount of the work award prior to the end of the spring semester, the hiring department may convert the employment type to non-need-based (see our Change Job guide for more information).

 - Is a student job guaranteed to be renewed?